 - Do you, or did you, own shares of Spectrum Brands Legacy, Inc. f/k/a Spectrum Brands Holdings, Inc. (NYSE: SPB)?

-- Did you lose money in your investment in Aegerion Pharmaceuticals, Inc.?
+- Did you lose money in your investment?

-Rigrodsky & Long, P.A., including former Special Assistant United States Attorney, Timothy J. MacFall, reminds shareholders of Spectrum Brands Legacy, Inc. f/k/a Spectrum Brands Holdings, Inc. (“Spectrum” or the “Company”) (NASDAQ GS: AEGR) of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.
+Rigrodsky & Long, P.A. reminds shareholders of Spectrum Brands Legacy, Inc. f/k/a Spectrum Brands Holdings, Inc. (“Spectrum” or the “Company”) (NYSE: SPB) of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

-A complaint was filed in the United States District Court for the District of Massachusetts on behalf of all persons or entities that purchased the common stock of Aegerion between March 15, 2012 and January 9, 2014, inclusive (the “Class Period”), alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).
-If you wish to serve as lead plaintiff, you must move the Court no later than March 17, 2014.
+A complaint was filed in the United States District Court for the Western District of Wisconsin on behalf of all persons or entities that purchased the common stock of Spectrum between June 14, 2016 and April 25, 2018, inclusive (the “Class Period”), alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).
+If you wish to serve as lead plaintiff, you must move the Court no later than May 6, 2019.

-If you purchased shares of Aegerion during the Class Period, or purchased shares prior to the Class Period and still hold Aegerion, and wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Timothy J. MacFall, Esquire or Peter Allocco of Rigrodsky & Long, P.A., 2 Righter Parkway, Suite 120, Wilmington, DE 19803 at (888) 969-4242; by e-mail to email@example.com; or at: http://www.rigrodskylong.com/investigations/aegerion-pharmaceuticals-inc-aegr.
+If you purchased shares of Spectrum during the Class Period, or purchased shares prior to the Class Period and still hold Spectrum, and wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Seth D. Rigrodsky or Timothy J. MacFall at Rigrodsky & Long, P.A., 300 Delaware Avenue, Suite 1220, Wilmington, DE 19801, by telephone at (888) 969-4242, by e-mail at email@example.com, or at http://rigrodskylong.com/contact-us/.

 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
-In order to be appointed lead plaintiff, the Court must determine that the class member’s claim is typical of the claims of other class members, and that the class member will adequately represent the class.
-Your ability to share in any recovery is not, however, affected by the decision whether or not to serve as a lead plaintiff.
 Any member of the proposed class may move the court to serve as lead plaintiff through counsel of their choice, or may choose to do nothing and remain an absent class member.